-What is back and lay in betting?
+What is back and lay meaning in cricket betting explained

 Despite betting being prevalent in many parts of the world, several people are still not sure about what is back and lay in betting speak.
 It is essentially two concepts where punters can go in favour of an outcome or they can decide to back against an outcome from taking place.
 The two different formats available in the back and lay betting can make it quite a difficult proposition for newcomers to wrap their heads around.
 However, this is as simple as any other betting concept and it may not take more than a few minutes to understand the same.

 Many people wonder what is lay in betting?
 This is a term used to denote the bet placed against the occurrence of an event.
 While this may find its biggest use in the world of horse racing, it can also be effectively used to back troubled teams in a major series.
-In the lay bet, punters will be going up against other punters on the platform instead of betting against the sportsbook.
+In the lay bet, punters will be going up against other punters on the platform instead of betting against the sports book.
 This would be almost similar to the bet placed between two friends but on a digital platform.

 Let us consider the example of Australia once again.
 If India can be backed at 4.00 to win the World Cup, the struggling Australian team cannot be backed not to win the World Cup.
 Irrespective of where Australia ended up in the tournament, the punter will make good returns as long as the Socceroos do not end up lifting the trophy.